When is the ARC open?

 Call the ARC at 434-381-6278 to find out the name of a tutor in the department.
 You can also check out the list of Subject Tutors on our website.
 Then, you may contact a tutor yourself to set up a time to meet.

 How do you cite sources from the Internet?

 Check out Citing Internet Sources.

 How can I become an ARC Tutor?

 The ARC hires new tutors each spring for the following academic year.
 If you are a strong writer, have experience in tutoring, or simply have a desire to help your peers in their academic lives, we encourage you to consider becoming an ARC Tutor.
-Watch for announcements or call Mary Jo Upchurch in the spring (early-mid March) to find out how to apply!
+Watch for announcements or call Kristie Evans in the spring (early-mid March) to find out how to apply!
 Application requirements include: a minimum GPA of 3.0; a graded writing sample from a Sweet Briar class; and two recommendations from professors.
 Hired tutors must enroll in the 1-credit English practicum, “Theory and Practice of Peer Tutoring,” which meets in the fall semester; tutors are also expected to participate in ongoing monthly training meetings.